The chiller maintenance schedule in essence is as follows:

 Air Cooled Chiller Planned Maintenance

-To read more about chiller expansion valves hit the Tag at the top of the page.
+To read more about chiller expansion valves hit the Tag below.

 Further reading on chillers and the chiller maintenance schedule at Better Bricks